raystack/siren/docs/docs/tour/alerting_rules_and_subscription/4configuring_provider_alerting_rules.md

   </TabItem>
 </Tabs>

-The response body should be in `yaml` format and like this
+The response body should be in `yaml` format and like this.
 ```yaml
 odpf:
     - name: cpuGroup